A tool to support employee success

 With the focus on capabilities, rather than on limitations, we can achieve reasonable accommodation.
 This knowledge will help us to identify and manage potential gaps between the job expectations and the employee’s capacity.

 Our employee, [insert name], will meet in consultation with you to determine those job aspects that may affect their health.
 [Insert name] will give you a booklet that provides information describing the job expectations and current workplace realities.
-[Insert name] may have already completed their current abilities section or may wish to complete this with you.
+[Insert name] may have already completed their current abilities section, or may wish to complete this with help from you.

-We ask you to fill in the Potential solutions while in discussion with [insert name].
-Together, these documents will provide us with valuable, non-medical information that can help us develop a workplace plan to support their success.
+Please fill in the Potential solutions section while in discussion with [insert name].
+Together, these documents will provide valuable, non-medical information that can help us develop a workplace plan to support their success.

 As a result of this consultation, we will use your recommendations to help the employee develop a workplace plan.

 [Employer’s name] recognizes this is a time-consuming request and will pay you [insert amount] for review and completion of the forms.
-Please send your invoice for this amount to: [insert name and address and/or email address].
+Please send your invoice for this amount to: [insert name and mailing address or email address].

 Thank you in advance for your help with enhancing [insert employee’s name] return-to-work experience.